 • the virus does not live long without a host, it is quickly destroyed by ultraviolet radiation;

-• when heated to 60 ° C, it is destroyed in 10 minutes, boiling kills the pathogen of tick-borne encephalitis in just two minutes;
+• when heated to 60 °C, it is destroyed in 10 minutes, boiling kills the causative agent of tick-borne encephalitis in just two minutes;

-Ixodid ticks are the main reservoir and source of infection.
+The main reservoir and source of infection are ixodid ticks.
 How does the tick-borne encephalitis virus enter the insect's body?
-5-6 days after the bite of an infected animal in a natural focus, the pathogen penetrates into all organs of the tick and concentrates mainly in the reproductive and digestive systems, salivary glands.
-There, the virus remains for the entire life cycle of the insect, which is from two to four years.
-And all this time, after being bitten by a tick of an animal or person, tick-borne encephalitis is transmitted.
+5–6 days after the bite of an infected animal in a natural outbreak, the pathogen penetrates all organs of the tick and concentrates mainly in the reproductive and digestive systems, salivary glands.
+The virus remains there for the entire life cycle of the insect, which is from two to four years.
+And all this time, after a tick bites an animal or person, tick-borne encephalitis is transmitted.

-Absolutely every inhabitant of the area where outbreaks of infection are observed can become infected.
+Absolutely every resident of an area where there are outbreaks of infection can become infected.
 These statistics are disappointing for humans.

 1. Depending on the region, the number of infected ticks ranges from 1–3% to 15–20%.

-2. Any animals can be a natural reservoir of infection: hedgehogs, moles, chipmunks, squirrels and voles, and about 130 other mammalian species.
+2. Any animal can be a natural reservoir of infection: hedgehogs, moles, chipmunks, squirrels and voles and about 130 other species of mammals.

-3. According to epidemiological data, tick-borne encephalitis is widespread from Central Europe to Eastern Russia.
+3. According to epidemiology, tick-borne encephalitis is widespread from Central Europe to Eastern Russia.

-4. Some bird species are also possible vectors - hazel grouses, finches, blackbirds.
+4. Some species of birds are also among the possible carriers - hazel grouse, finches, thrushes.

-5. There are known cases of infection with human tick-borne encephalitis after drinking milk from tick-infected domestic animals.
+5. There are known cases of human infection with tick-borne encephalitis after consuming milk from tick-infected domestic animals.

-Ways of transmission of tick-borne encephalitis: transmissible, during a bite by an infected tick, and alimentary - after eating contaminated foods.
+Routes of transmission of tick-borne encephalitis: transmissible, during a bite by an infected tick, and nutritional - after eating contaminated foods.

-The action of the tick-borne encephalitis virus in the human body
+The effect of tick-borne encephalitis virus in the human body

-The place of frequent localization of the causative agent of the disease in the body of the insect is the digestive system, the reproductive apparatus and the salivary glands.
+The place of frequent localization of the pathogen in the insect body is the digestive system, reproductive system and salivary glands.
 How does the tick-borne encephalitis virus behave after it enters the human body?
 The pathogenesis of tick-borne encephalitis can be described as follows.

-During the course, the disease is conditionally divided into several periods.
-The initial phase proceeds without visible clinical manifestations.
-Further, the phase of neurological changes begins.
+During its course, the disease is conventionally divided into several periods.
+The initial phase occurs without visible clinical manifestations.
+Next comes the phase of neurological changes.
 It is characterized by typical clinical manifestations of the disease with damage to all parts of the nervous system.

-The outcome of tick-borne encephalitis is in the form of three main options:
+The outcome of tick-borne encephalitis occurs in the form of three main options:

 • recovery with gradual long-term recovery;

-• the transition of the disease to a chronic form;
+• transition of the disease to chronic form;

 • death of a person infected with tick-borne encephalitis.